 CNS 512 Research Design and Program Evaluation (3) Course provides the student with the necessary skills to professionally evaluate the current research in the field of counseling.
 Topics include research strategies, scaling and coding, internal and external validity, and program evaluation.
-Prerequisite: Statistics with a grade of 'B-' or better.
+Prerequisite: CNS 504.
 Summer semester.